We are Covid compliant according to OSHA guidelines.

 Seismic Considerations

-Room-by-Room Outlet Code for California
+Room-by-Room Outlet Requirements

-Living Rooms, Bedrooms, and Other Habitable Spaces
+Living Rooms, Bedrooms, and Habitable Spaces

-- Outlet Spacing: No point along a wall should be more than 6 feet from an outlet.
+• Outlet Spacing: No point along a wall should be more than 6 feet from an outlet.
 Any wall longer than 2 feet must have at least one outlet.

 Kitchens